(This post may contain affiliate links. I will earn a commission at no extra cost to you.)

 Of course not, just bear with me.

-I’ll show you how you can sell your quarter for tens of thousands of dollars if you find some of the signs that I’m going to share with you in the next paragraphs.
+I’ll show you how you can sell your quarter for tens of thousands of dollars.
+You only have to look for the signs that I’m going to share with you in the next paragraphs.

 Errors increase the value